We are pleased to announce that in-person degree ceremonies are resuming from September 2021.

 Is the pandemic going to affect when I get my certificate?

-Certificates are now being issued as normal following in-absentia ceremonies, although you may experience a delay in receiving this due to disruption within local postal services.
+Certificates are now being issued as normal following ceremonies, although you may experience a delay in receiving this due to disruption within local postal services.
 If your ceremony has been cancelled or your certificate is delayed in arriving and you need evidence of your qualification, the Degree Conferrals office can provide an electronic degree confirmation letter.
-Click here to order an electronic degree confirmation letter.
+This has now been issued to all finalists automatically on completing their course, but if you did not receive one, click here to order an electronic degree confirmation letter.
 It is important to keep your postal address up to date, so that your certificate can be posted to you following degree conferral.
 Please use Student Self Service to update this:

 If you are presented with an error message and unable to log in, please contact the Student Systems support team using the link on the error page.

-if you are a historic graduand (who finished their course before Summer 2020) and you need to update your details, please contact us to discuss this further.
+If you are a historic graduand and you need to update your details, please contact us to discuss this further.

 What is a Historic Graduand?